-South Dublin County Council currently has 162 playing pitches for Gaelic Football, Hurling, Soccer, Rugby etc. serving almost 850 teams.
+South Dublin County Council currently has 162 playing pitches for Gaelic Football, Hurling, Soccer, Rugby etc. serving over 1000 teams.
 Some 14,000 players use these pitches on a weekly basis.

 Conditions of Pitch Allocation 2017 / 2018

 - The letting season is from August 2017 to June 2018 excluding a Winter Break from 16th December 2017 to 3rd February 2018.

 - South Dublin County Council has full discretion regarding the playability of football pitches under its control.
 The Council’s decision in this matter shall be final and Clubs or Referees do not have the right to decide that any pitch is playable where the Council has declared the pitch unplayable.

 Note: Pitches are declared unplayable by the Council in the interest of maintaining grass surfaces to enable the pitches to be available for play in the long term.
 Council Staff have authority to declare pitches unplayable at their discretion on Saturday or Sunday if weather conditions have deteriorated since the previous Friday when the pitches may have been declared playable.

 Information regarding the playability of pitches is issued every Friday by SMS text messaging and email to Clubs who have provided contact details.
 It appears on the Council’s Website and on Twitter.

 - Pitches are allocated to Clubs subject to the following being submitted: